 Archives, museums, historical societies, special libraries, university archives, special collections or rare books division in university libraries; records centers or records management department in government agencies (e.g., Library and Archives of Canada, Canadian Heritage Information Network, Treasury Board of Canada), IT companies, financial institutions (banks, insurance companies), manufacturing companies, law firms, school boards, nonprofit organizations and religious organizations.

 The School conducts an annual survey of master’s program graduates approximately a year after graduation.
 Survey results assist prospective and current students in understanding the current employment climate, and inform the School for planning purposes.

 SIS graduates on LinkedIn

-- To find MLIS grads (for example), in the search bar, enter "MLIS".
+> To find SIS master's students and grads (for example), enter "MLIS" or "MISt" in the search bar.